 Library Behavior Guidelines

-• Patrons and staff will treat everyone with respect.
+• Patrons, volunteers, and staff will treat everyone with respect.

 • Blocking of entrances, exits, or aisles is not permitted.